WeblateOrg/weblate/docs/admin/install.rst

 under the same user as Weblate itself is running, otherwise permissions on some files might be wrong.

+In the Docker container, all files in the :file:`/app/data` volume have to be owned by weblate user inside the container (UID 1000).

 .. seealso::

    :ref:`static-files`